papadok24/becoming_man_community/instruction/instructions.md

     * Links to anchors on about section
 * About Section
   * Becoming Man Movement
     * BECOMING MAN is a movement of God, birthed in the heart of Pastor IV Marsh.
 It is centered around returning men to their proper purpose on the earth; something that is so needed in our culture today.
-You don’t have to look very far back into the annuals of American history to see that honorable men are disappearing before our very eyes.
+You don't have to look very far back into the annuals of American history to see that honorable men are disappearing before our very eyes.
 Honorable men who demonstrated true masculinity.
-Men who were a man’s man, a man who not only demonstrates the physical qualities of ruggedness but who also possess mental toughness and emotional strength.
+Men who were a man's man, a man who not only demonstrates the physical qualities of ruggedness but who also possess mental toughness and emotional strength.
 A man who says what he means and means what he says.
 A man who recognizes the importance of honesty.
 A man of noble principle.
 A man without covetousness.
 A man who cannot be bribed or bullied.
 A man committed to manly virtues.
 A man who is the head of his home and knows how to control and discipline his children.
 A man who loves justice but also knows tenderness and mercy.
 A man who fears God and shows reverence for that which is sacred.
 A man who knows the difference between the rule of law and the lust for power.
 On the whole, our society today has little tolerance for such men.
 Even in our churches, masculinity is dying.
 BECOMING MAN seeks to reverse the current trend in our culture as we take men on a journey of self-discovery and self-mastery.
     * The BECOMING MAN Level Requirements are designed to guide men along the path of transformation into a mature son of God.
 At each level, there are requirements intended to display the attributes of Christ: Prophet, Priest, King, and Warrior.
 While one could certainly progress mechanically through the levels with no heart change, this is not the intent.
 Our deepest desire is that we all be transformed into the likeness of Jesus.
 * Beliefs
   * Mission Statement